-Blech and Biha [17], [18] propose formal semantics for SFC, FBD, LAD and IL, and implement a partial automation tool for translation into COQ, with the goal of certified compilation/interpretation.
+Blech and Biha [23], [24] propose formal semantics for SFC, FBD, LAD and IL, and implement a partial automation tool for translation into COQ, with the goal of certified compilation/interpretation.
 While this technique would only require a certified PLC language to HDL compiler to complete the tool-chain, the actual proving of formalized properties in COQ is non-trivial, and best performed by someone familiar with the system, despite a degree of automatic tactic generation.
 In contrast, the BAPIP process is intended to require no more training in formal methods than is required to create formal requirements for the modules under examination.
-Another hardware verification strategy targeting COQ, though not PLC languages, is Featherweight Synthesis (Fe-Si) [19].
+Another hardware verification strategy targeting COQ, though not PLC languages, is Featherweight Synthesis (Fe-Si) [25].
 Similarly to BAPIP, this tool translates a subset of Bluespec SystemVerilog to a proof environment, in this case COQ.
-Similarly to [17], verification is dependent on the advanced skills required to operate in a dependently typed proof environment.
+Similarly to [23], verification is dependent on the advanced skills required to operate in a dependently typed proof environment.
 Fe-Si is presented as a proofof-concept, and expansion to a more practical subset of BSV is cited as a goal of the project.
-Vijayaraghavin et. al. present a prototype embedding of Bluespec in COQ [20], similarly to the Richards and Lester paper on which our embedding in PVS is based.
+Vijavaraghavin et. al. present a prototype embedding of Bluespec in COQ [26], similarly to the Richards and Lester paper on which our embedding in PVS is based.
 They present a far more complex example than Richards and Lester, a multicore shared memory system, and indicate that they are working on a software tool for automating this translation process.
-The example they present is beyond the current capability of our technique, but automatic verification of such complex systems is a long-term goal of the project.
+Schlich et al. present a novel solution to problems inherent to translation [27].
+Rather than translate the target language (in this case IL) to a theorem prover or model checker, they built a model checker which directly accepts IL as an input language.

-A similar scheme to [4] has been proposed by Oliver [21], with one interesting inversion.
+A similar scheme to [4] has been proposed by Oliver [28], with one interesting inversion.
 The proposed syntactic transformation originates in the proof language B and terminates in Bluespec SystemVerilog.
 Similarly to [4] this is a proposed transformation only, and no translation tool has yet been implemented based on this specification.
-Singh and Shukla also present a verification framework for BSV [22].
+Singh and Shukla also present a verification framework for BSV [29].
 Focusing on the satisfaction of temporal properties, the SPIN model checker is employed to determine whether a BSV implementation faithfully implements a corresponding semantic.

 Efforts by the McMaster Centre for Software Certification have also contributed to the production of pre-verified PLC function block libraries for FPGA-based platforms.
-Specifically, Pang et. al. present a formalization of the requirements of the PLC function blocks of the IEC61131-3 specification [14], using tabular expressions in PVS [11].
+Specifically, Pang et. al. present a formalization of the requirements of the PLC function blocks of the IEC61131-3 specification [16], using tabular expressions in PVS [11].
 Certain ambiguities, assumptions and inconsistent implementations within the IEC61131-3 specification are also discussed.